Overview

 When the hundred-dollar bill arrives, you pay for the first sixty and one of your two friends pays for the remaining forty.

-command can now help you to calculate how much your two friends owe you,
+The loan split command can now help you to calculate how much your two friends owe you,

 such that the hundred-dollar bill is split equally among you three.